GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (expertId not found), `422 Unprocessable Entity` (validation of expertId failed) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing expertId, name, surname, email and expertisesSkillLevels (array of objects, for each containing expertise and skillLevel).
+    - Response body: An object containing expertId, name, surname, email and skills (array of objects, for each containing expertise and level).
 An error message in case of error

       ```
       {